-The Government issued DAB+ licences to three commercial operators - DBC HK (Digital Broadcasting Corporation Hong Kong Ltd, formerly Wave Media), Metro Broadcast and Phoenix U Radio, together with the public broadcaster, RTHK.
+The Government issued DAB+ licences to three ommercial operators - DBC HK (Digital Broadcasting Corporation Hong Kong Ltd, formerly Wave Media), Metro Broadcast Corporation Limited and Phoenix U Radio, together with the public broadcaster, RTHK.
 The four DAB+ stakeholders have formed a Consortium (an Industry Working Group) which together with its Technical Committee is looking after detailed network implementation.

 The first stage of broadcasting seven channels in DAB+ on a 24 hour basis in Hong Kong started in August 2011.
-After the completion of the network construction of seven hilltop sites on 19 June 2012, 15 out of the 18 channels are broadcasting formally.
-Radio Television Hong Kong (RTHK) will operate and maintain the network on behalf of the Consortium and the seven hilltop sites.
+After the completion of the network construction of seven hilltop sites on 19 June 2012, 15 out of the 17 channels are broadcasting formally.
+Radio Television Hong Kong (RTHK) will operate the seven hilltop sites and maintain the network on behalf of the Consortium.